mirage/mirage-www/tmpl/blog/2014-in-review.md

 Our favourite [random idiot](http://www.somerandomidiot.com), Mindy Preston, wrote up a superb blog series about her experiences in the spring of 2014 with moving her homepage to be hosted on Mirage.
 This was followed up by [Thomas Leonard](http://roscidus.com/blog/blog/2014/07/28/my-first-unikernel/), [Phil Tomson](http://philtomson.github.io/blog/2014/09/10/some-notes-on-building-and-running-mirage-unikernels-on-cubieboard2/), [Ian Wilkinson](https://github.com/iw/mirage-jekyll), [Toby Moore](http://ocaml.is-awesome.net/2014/11/building-a-blog-with-mirage-os), and many others that we've tried to record in our [link log](http://openmirage.org/links/).
 One challenge for 2015 that we could use help on is to pull together many of these instructions and merge them back into the main documentation.

 OCaml has come a long way in the last year in terms of tooling, and another task my research group [OCaml Labs](http://ocaml.io) works on at Cambridge is the development of the [OCaml Platform](https://ocaml.org/meetings/ocaml/2014/ocaml2014_7.pdf).
 I'll be blogging separately about our OCaml-specific activities in a few days, but all of this work has a direct impact on Mirage itself since it lets us establish a local feedback loop between Mirage and OCaml developers to rapidly iterate on large-scale development.
 The regular [OCaml compiler hacking sessions](http://ocamllabs.github.io/compiler-hacking/) organised by Jeremy Yallop and Leo White have been a great success this year, with a wide variety of people from academic (Cambridge, London universities and Microsoft Research) and industrial (Jane Street, Citrix and Facebook among others) and locally interested folk.
 One very important project that has had a lot of work put into it in 2014 (but isn't quite ready for a public release yet) is [Assemblage](https://github.com/samoht/assemblage), which will remove much of the boilerplate currently needed to build and release an OCaml library to OPAM.

+We also had a great time working with open-source summer programs.
+Thanks to the Xen Foundation and GNOME for their support here, and we hope to do this again next summer!
+The roundup posts were:

+* *[OPW FIN](http://www.somerandomidiot.com/blog/2014/08/22/opw-fin/)* by Mindy Preston: on of her [FOSS Outreach Program](http://gnome.org/opw/) work.
+* *[Amazon Adventures](http://1000hippos.wordpress.com/)* by Jyotsna Prakash: on her [Google Summer of Code](https://developers.google.com/open-source/soc/?csw=1) 2014 efforts on EC2 bindings.

 ### Upcoming features